 [The "page-links" plugin](#page_links_plugin) may be used for creating

-relative internal links within the documentation.
+relative internal links within the writing project.

 - `[Some title](https://some.url.org){attributes}`